Sprinkle-Sprites/Murder-Hospital/README.md

 # Introduction

 Murder Hospital is a horror-themed escape room game.
+Players wander a creepy hospital, looking for clues and trying to escape before the hospital's resident physician traps them there forever.

+We took features of some of our favorite board games and combined it with puzzles and clues to create a unique online escape room experience.

 Watch our full 4-minute demo video [here](linktbd).